utshomax/postman-docs/src/pages/docs/postman-flows/flows-intro/using-response-data-in-a-request.md

 This tutorial shows how to take data from a GET response and use it in a GET request.

-The Random User API returns a different set of user data for each GET request, unless you include a seed as a parameter.
-This tutorial takes the seed from a GET response and includes the seed as a parameter in another GET request.
-Both GET requests will return the same user’s data.
+The Random User API returns a randomly chosen set of user data for each GET request, unless you include a seed as a query parameter.
+This tutorial takes the seed from a GET response and includes it as a query parameter in another GET request so that both GET requests return the same user’s data.

 ## Contents